victoriaporter58/Computational-techniques-for-recognising-handwritten-digits/README.md

 The goal is to compare the performance of each technique including details of hyper-parameters, training ans testing errors, training and testing duration and additional parameters used in the analysis.

-Each of the techniques have been developed using Google Colaboratory (.ipynb files)
+Each of the techniques have been developed using Google Colaboratory therefore all required dependencies are included in the ipynb files.

 Neural Techniques:
 - Convolutional Neural Network